WalletConnect/walletconnect-docs/docs/kotlin/sign/dapp-usage.md

 }
 ```

 The Dapp client is responsible for initiating the connection with wallets and defining the required namespaces (CAIP-2) from the Wallet and is also in charge of sending requests.
-To initialize the Sign client, create a `Sign.Params.Init` object in the Android Application class and the Core Client.
+To initialize the Sign client, create a `Sign.Params.Init` object in the Android Application class with the Core Client.
 The `Sign.Params.Init` object will then be passed to the `SignClient` initialize function.

 #
 ## **Dapp**